Jayesh97/test/Readme.md

 # Merging YAML

-Required Libraries : Pyyaml, os, collections
+Required Libraries : Pyyaml, os, collection

 Steps to Run:
 Step1: After Downloading the repo, check the path to ensure the tree is as such